dansmyers/Networks/Sprint-1-Network_Fundamentals/README.md

 Your goal in this unit is to create static web pages using HTML, CSS, and the Bootstrap framework.

 Start by working through the lab in the `Notes` directory.
-It will show you to create a simple web page, style it, and serve it from Mimir.
+It will show you to create a simple web page, style it, and serve it.
 Nothing in this lab should be particularly difficult.

 Next, take a look at [CSS Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) from the Mozilla developer network.
 You don't have to do their specific examples, but pay attention to the concepts of CSS rulesets, selectors, and the idea of CSS elements as boxes stacked on top of boxes with margins and padding.